Ox-Eye Daisy, Dog Daisy, Field Daisy, Marguerite, Moon Daisy, Moon-Penny, Poor-Land Penny, Poverty Daisy, White Daisy

 As of 12-23-21 when this page was last updated, Plants of the World Online by Kew lists 48 species in the genus.
-It is a member of the Asteraceae Family with 1,763 genera.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often.

 The above distribution map of Leucanthemum vulgare from Plants of the World Online shows its wide range.
 Areas in green show where the species is native and purple where it has been introduced.
 Leucanthemum vulgare subsp. parviceps is found in France and Leucanthemum vulgare subsp. pujiulae is found in France and Spain.
 This map will probably change when future updates are made.
 POWO maps for North America come from Flora of North America…

 The flowers consist of 15-35 ray florets, which most people call petals, and are usually 1 1/4”-2” in diameter.
 The petals have toothed ends but you can see that in the above photo.
 Maybe I can get a close-up at some point.
 The center of the flower consists of who knows how many disc flowers which, of course, are yellow.
 The yellow corollas are 5-lobed.
 Check out Missouri Plants and you can see a close-up of the disc.

 Fowers can produce up to 200 seeds each and plants as many as 26,000 seeds that can remain viable for up to 40 years!